-Founded in 1909, the North American Interfraternity Conference (NIC), Inc. is the trade association that, in 2021, represented 57 international and national men's fraternities.
+Founded in 1909, the North American Interfraternity Conference (NIC), Inc. is the trade association that, in 2023, represented 56 international and national men's fraternities.
 The NIC serves to advocate the needs of its member fraternities through enrichment of the fraternity experience; advancement and growth of the fraternity community; and enhancement of the educational mission of the host institutions.

 The NIC is also committed to enhancing the benefits of fraternity membership through its relationship with Interfraternity Councils.
 Today, the NIC's member organizations have approximately 6,100 chapters located on more than 800 campuses in the United States and Canada with nearly 400,000 undergraduate members.
 The NIC is led by a Governing Council comprised of representatives from member groups that meet the Council Financial Threshold for annual investment in the operations of the conference.
-The headquarters and professional staff are located in Indianapolis, Indiana.
+The NIC has professional staff are located across North America.